Carolina Fence Gardens

 Plant list for above designs

 SC Department of Natural Resources

 5 Geology Road, Columbia, SC 29210

 Display a SCWF Habitat Sign in your wildlife habitat garden and help spread the word about the needs of wildlife!
 Buying signs from SCWF keeps the money in SC to be used for conserving and restoring wildlife and wildlife habitat in our state!

 When you are ready to order your sign, be sure you have your habitat number, which is located on the certificate that you received from the National Wildlife Federation.
 Then, click HERE to order your sign online.

-Contact SCWF's Director of Education for more information.
-Email Sara Green here or call the office at (803) 256-0670.
+Contact SCWF's Habitat Education Manager for more information.
+Email Jay Keck here or call the office at (803) 256-0670.

 * The Carolina Fence™ concept was developed by these W.A.I.T.™ partners: SCWF, SCDNR, Duke Power, and National Wild Turkey Federation in cooperation with The Garden Clubs of South Carolina.